curtywang/csula-ee3445-final-project/README.md

 Go ahead and proceed with the `c1_a_intro_intel_devcloud.ipynb` notebook, which is the same notebook as the `Welcome.ipynb` notebook that opens by default on Intel DevCloud's JupyterLab.

+## Acknowledgements

+This project was supported in part by Intel Corporation.